icons8/icons-docs/docs/webapp.md

 # Hero section
 title: About Icons8 web-app
-description: Everything you need to know about Icons
+description: Everything you need to know about working with icons
 icon: 'lunacy'

 # Micro navigation